Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
-        Same matrix, but as percentages (friendship rates).
+        The heatmap shows the raw counts of Y=0 and Y=1 for treated vs control after matching, but as percentages (friendship rates).
          The percentage of control pairs that became friends soon after their common conflict is 1.8%, while that for treated pairs Is 0.6%.
 Therefore, we have an initial idea that control pairs more frequently tend to become friends after a strong co-attack.
       </p>
     </div>